QuintenReus/Computer-Science-Individual-Assignment/README.md

+This code is created to perform duplicate detection on a set of TVs.

 There are two different main files.
 The main_LSH run the code, including bootstraps, for isolating the performance of the LSH method.
 Here the duplicates are set to be the candidate pairs proposed by LSH.